 - Mix the harissa paste and 500ml water in a saucepan and bring to the boil.
 Add the quinoa, cover with a lid and cook for 15 minutes or until the water is absorbed.
 Transfer to a serving bowl.

 - Meanwhile, cook the salmon in a saucepan by covering with boiling water and simmering for 4-5 minutes before setting aside with the lid on for another 5 minutes to steam.
-Drain the salmon, then flake into the quinoa.
+Drain the salmon, then flake it into the quinoa.

 - While the salmon is cooking prepare the broccoli, cooking in boiling water for 4-5 minutes until tender but crisp.
-Drain and add to the quinoa along with remaining ingredients.
+Drain and add to the quinoa along with the remaining ingredients.

 - Mix the dressing ingredients together in a jar, tighten the lid and shake well until mixed.
 Pour the dressing over the quinoa mixture and lightly toss.
 Season with salt and pepper to taste and garnish with mint springs.
 Enjoy!